UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UTSA and its opponents have combined to score more than 59 points in three of seven games this season.
+- UTSA and its opponents have combined for 60 points only twice this season.

-- The two teams combine to score 66.9 points per game, 7.9 more than the total in this contest.
+- Saturday's total is 6.9 points lower than the two team's combined 66.9 points per game average.

-- These two squads combine to surrender 50.1 points per game, 8.9 fewer than this contest's over/under.
+- The 50.1 combined points per game that these two squads have allowed this season are 9.9 fewer than the 60 total in this contest.

-- The average total in Roadrunners games this season is 60.6, 1.6 points above Saturday's total of 59.
+- The Roadrunners and their opponents have scored an average of 60.6 points per game in 2021, 0.6 more than Saturday's total.

 UTSA Stats and Trends